-Gutter cleaning is an important part of home maintenance.
+Gutter cleaning is a key part of home maintenance and is as important as having active Youi Home Insurance all year round.
 If you do not keep your gutters clean, they will soon pile up with leaves and other debris that will not allow water to properly drain from your roof.
 This can lead to a slew of problems, like rotting wood, sagging gutters, pest infestations, and much more.
 That’s why it’s a good idea to clean out your gutters at least twice a year.

 Here are five tips that make gutter cleaning quick and easy (although we can’t promise it will be fun!).

 Gutter guards are essentially caps that go over your gutters to minimise debris pileups.
 There are small slits in the guards that let water pass through so you can still direct the water where you want it to go.
 The caps will stop leaves, nuts, branches, and other nuisances from piling up in your guttering.
 This will minimise the work you have to do later on.
 If you have relatively new guttering or you plan on installing new gutters in the future, go the extra mile and get some gutter guards for your home.

 Power Wash Your Gutters

 If your gutters are still in good shape structurally, you should be able to power wash them for cleaning.
 This will require you to get a generator that converts your garden hose into a high-pressure water system.
 Power washing will save you from having to pull out debris by hand, but it is not wise to try on older gutters that are weak and bent.
 The pressure from the water may cause the gutters to fall if they are not secured well.

 If you decide to power wash your gutters, avoid forcing all of the debris down the downspout.
 Instead, try to push it over the edge of the gutters and onto the grass for you to rake up later.
 This may seem like more work, but a cluttered downspout can be a big headache to mess with.
 Try to prevent that if possible.